Package-Repository/can_button/README.md

 ## API

 For this program to work, you must have a binary called "robot_exec" that can be found by your terminal environment.
-When the button is pressed, it will fork a process and execute that binary, which would presumably be the robot program
+When the button is pressed, it will fork a process and execute a binary of that name, which would presumably be the robot program

 ### Dependencies

-* Depends on a CAN based embedded system.
+Depends on a CAN based embedded system.

 ### Install/Linking

-* Use the CMakeLists to build with a command like this
+Use the CMakeLists to build with a command like this

     mkdir build && cd build && cmake .. && sudo make